From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for -TASEP

-The totally asymmetric zero range process (TAZRP) on an interval $\{0,1,\ldots,N\}$ with site-dependent rate functions $g_i:\Z_{\geq 0} \to [0,\infty)$ (with $g_i(0)\equiv 0$ fixed) is a Markov process $\vec{y}(t)$ with state space
+The totally asymmetric zero range process (TAZRP) on an interval $\{ 0,1,\ldots,N\}$ with site-dependent rate functions $g_i\dvtx \mathbb {Z}_{\geq0} \to[0,\infty)$ [with $g_i(0)\equiv0$ fixed] is a Markov process $\vec{y}(t)$ with state space

-The dynamics of TAZRP are given as follows: for each $i\in \{1,\ldots,N\}$, $y_i(t)$ decreases by one and $y_{i-1}(t)$ increase by one (simultaneously) in continuous time at rate given by $g_i(y_i(t))$; for different $i$'s these changes occur independently.
+The dynamics of TAZRP are given as follows: for each $i\in\{1,\ldots,N\}$, $y_i(t)$ decreases by one and $y_{i-1}(t)$ increase by one (simultaneously) in continuous time at rate given by $g_i(y_i(t))$; for different $i$'s these changes occur independently (see\vadjust{\goodbreak} right-hand side of Figure~\ref{qtasepfig}).
 Note that no particles leave site 0.
 The rate functions we consider are given by $g_{i}(k)=a_{i}(1-q^k)$.
-When all $\aqTASEP_i\equiv 1$, this model was first introduced in \cite{SasWad} and further studied in \cite{Pov}.
+When all $a_i\equiv1$, this model was first introduced in \cite{SasWad} and further studied in \cite{Pov}.

-The generator of $\vec{y}(t)$ acts on functions $h:Y^N\to \R$ and is given by
+The generator of $\vec{y}(t)$ acts on functions $h\dvtx Y^N\to\mathbb{R}$ and is given by

 where $\vec{y}^{i,i-1}$ indicates to decrease $y_i$ by one and increase $y_{i-1}$ by one.